Mulcro/cd0037-API-Development-and-Documentation-exercises/5_API_Doc_Starter/README.md

 This API does not implement any authentification

 ## Error Handling
-Now, add an Error Handling section to your documentation.
-It should include the format of the error responses the client can expect as well as which status codes you use.
-- Response codes
-- Messages
-- Error types

 The bookshelf API uses HTTP response codes to display the success or failure of an API call.

 ### Response - Meaning
-200 - OK
+- 200 - OK
-400 - Bad request
+- 400 - Bad request
-404 - Resource not found
+- 404 - Resource not found
-405 - Method not allowed
+- 405 - Method not allowed
-422 - Unprocessed
+- 422 - Unprocessed

 ## Endpoint Library
-Now, add an Endpoint Library section to your documentation.
-Make sure that endpoints, methods and returned data are all clear.
-Consider including sample requests for clarity

-- Organized by resource
-- Include each endpoint
-- Sample request
-- Arguments including data types
-- Response object including status codes and data types
+These are all the endpoints supported by the Bookshelf API

 ### Get All Books
 **Method:** GET

 **Endpoint:** 127.0.0.1/books

 ```